hsf-training/hsf-training-ml-webpage/_episodes/03-Resources.md

 * [python novice inflammation](https://swcarpentry.github.io/python-novice-inflammation/)
 * [python novice gapfinder](http://swcarpentry.github.io/python-novice-gapminder/)

 For non-trivial machine learning tasks that occur in research, one needs to be proficient in the programming libraries discussed in the tutorial here.
-There are three main python libraries for scientific computing:
+There are two main python libraries for scientific computing:

 1. **numpy**: the go-to numerical library in python.
 See the [documentation](https://numpy.org/). numpy's main purpose is the manipulation of multi-dimensional arrays: this includes both